Nose Tip Surgery

 The Joseph method, which relies on scar tissue formation after nasal cartilage removal, can sometimes lead to undesirable results such as a boxy or asymmetric tip.
 Techniques that modify the cartilage or utilise suturing methods can help reshape a bulbous nose tip, achieving a more defined look.

 The most important outcome is to ensure you see a highly experienced surgeon who is known for rhinoplasty surgery.
 At Kensington Medical our surgeons have vast experience having held substantive posts in the NHS in plastics trauma units.
-They have carried out hundreds and hundreds of rhinoplasties.
+They have carried out hundreds and hundreds of rhinoplasties and nose tip surgery.

-For tip rhinoplasty depending on the preferred technique local anesthesia or a general anaesthesia will be advised.
+For tip rhinoplasty depending on the preferred technique local anaesthetic or a general anaesthetic will be advised.
 For general anaesthesia we use TIVA which ensures a speedy recovery and no nausea.

 Following post-operative care is crucial.
 Patients are advised to: